zeppehpt1/treeclust/README.md

 Image files (orthomosaics), corresponding shapefiles with information about the location and species of the trees, and corresponding ground truth mask image files, if applicable.

+**Note**: The whole process is primarily tested under Linux, but should also work under other operating systems.
+You may need to use different file paths and working with conda could be different.

 ## Getting started

 Preliminary Information: